What is Online Learning at Penn?

-Dr. Benjamin Wiggins is the Director of Digital Learning Initiatives and Online Pedagogies of Online Learning at the University of Pennsylvania.
+Dr. Benjamin Wiggins is the Director of Digital Learning Initiatives & Online Pedagogies of Online Learning at the University of Pennsylvania.
 In this position, he oversees the design of pedagogies for massive open online courses (MOOCs), for-credit online courses, and online communities of practice.
 Benjamin works closely with Penn faculty across disciplines to help them translate their lectures, seminars, assignments, and assessments to myriad online learning environments.
 He also assists faculty with redesigning their courses to promote structured, active, in-class learning (more commonly known as "flipping" classrooms).
 Additionally, he curates instructional technologies and oversees the collection of learning analytics for his division.
 In addition to his role in Online Learning, he teaches in Penn's Department of History and Department of History and Sociology of Science.

 Benjamin holds B.A.s in Cultural Studies, Cinema Studies, and Sociology (summa cum laude, 2007) and a Ph.D. in American Studies (2013) from the University of Minnesota.
-He has published peer-reviewed essays in Black Camera and Television and New Media, and Ethnic and Racial Studies.
+He has published peer-reviewed essays in Black Camera, Television and New Media, and Ethnic and Racial Studies.
 He has also contributed to volumes from Intellect, the University of Chicago Press, and Johns Hopkins University Press as well as to the Chronicle of Higher Education and The American Historian.
 Currently, Benjamin is preparing a manuscript entitled, Managing Risk, Managing Race: The Racialization of Actuarial Science in the United States, 1881-1948, which investigates how insurers and the United States government relied on the supposed neutrality of actuarial science to justify racially discriminatory risk management policies.
 It argues that the use of race as a variable in the statistical assessment of risk transformed the nature of racism and, in turn, ushered racial disparities in health, wealth, and incarceration from the nineteenth century into the twentieth.
 Benjamin's research interests include: American history, American studies, cultural studies, the history of risk, the history of race, the political economy of U.S. media, and the philosophies of Theodor Adorno, Michel Foucault, and Ian Hacking.